 Topic Examples

-- Explain how the eating habits of American people have changed within the last 50 years.
+- Explain how the eating habits of the American people have changed within the last 50 years.

 - Illustrate the development of machine learning.